← All posts

 A new line item has appeared on legal marketing proposals: Generative Engine Optimization.
 GEO.
-The pitch is that AI search engines — ChatGPT, Gemini, Perplexity — represent a fundamentally new discovery channel, and firms need a fundamentally new optimization strategy to appear in AI-generated recommendations.
-The price for this new strategy ranges from a few hundred to several thousand dollars per month, often on top of existing SEO retainers.
+The pitch is that AI search engines, ChatGPT, Gemini, Perplexity, and Google AI features, represent a fundamentally new discovery channel, and firms need a fundamentally new optimization strategy to appear in AI-generated recommendations.

 What GEO Vendors Are Actually Selling

-Pull apart a typical GEO engagement and you'll find a familiar set of tactics:
+Pull apart a typical GEO engagement and you will usually find a familiar set of tactics:

 Schema.org structured data markup.
 Adding machine-readable tags to your website that explicitly declare who you are, where you practice, and what areas of law you cover.
-This has been a standard SEO recommendation since Google began rewarding structured data in search results around 2016.
+Structured data has been standard SEO work for years.

 FAQ-structured content.
-Writing practice-area pages that directly answer questions potential clients actually ask — "How long do I have to file a personal injury claim in Minnesota?" — rather than generic descriptions of your firm's approach.
-Google introduced featured snippets that reward this format years ago.
-AI retrieval systems reward it for the same reasons.
+Writing practice-area pages that directly answer questions potential clients actually ask, rather than generic descriptions of your firm's approach.
+Search engines and AI retrieval systems both benefit from clear answers to real questions.

 Citation consistency.
-Making sure your firm's name, address, phone number, and practice areas appear identically across every directory, bar association listing, and online profile that references you.
-This is local SEO 101.
-It has been recommended by every competent SEO professional for the past decade.
+Making sure your firm's name, address, phone number, and practice areas appear consistently across every directory, bar association listing, and online profile that references you.
+Those are local SEO fundamentals, not a new AI-specific invention.

 Content depth.
 Writing substantive, genuinely useful content about the legal topics your firm handles, rather than thin pages that describe your practice areas in a paragraph each.
 Deep content earns citations from AI systems because AI systems are trying to give helpful answers, and helpful answers come from substantive sources.

 Directory presence on authoritative platforms.
-Being listed on well-structured legal directories that AI systems have learned to treat as reliable sources.
-This is the same reason directory listings have always mattered — the channel through which the value flows has expanded, but the underlying asset is the same.
+Being listed on well-structured legal directories gives search and AI systems another authoritative source for your firm, practice areas, and jurisdiction.
+The same reason directory listings have always counted still applies: the channel through which value flows has expanded, but the underlying asset is similar.

-Every one of these tactics is genuinely effective for AI search visibility.
-None of them are new.
-They are standard technical SEO practices that have been producing results in traditional search for years.
-The firms that invested in good SEO over the past five years are already doing GEO.
-They just didn't call it that.
+These tactics can help AI search visibility.
+They are not new.
+They are durable technical SEO and content practices that have been producing results in traditional search for years.
+Firms that invested in good SEO are already doing much of what GEO vendors now package under a new label.

 Why the Rebrand Works

-GEO as a sales pitch works because it creates urgency around a real shift — AI is changing how people find information — and packages existing work as a new product.
-The managing partner who hears "you need GEO or you'll be invisible to ChatGPT" feels a different kind of urgency than the one who hears "you should improve your schema markup and FAQ content."
-Same work.
+GEO as a sales pitch works because it creates urgency around a real shift: AI is changing how people find information.
+The risk is packaging existing work as a new product.
+The managing partner who hears "you need GEO or you will be invisible to ChatGPT" feels a different urgency than the one who hears "you should improve your schema markup and answer real client questions."
+Similar work.
 Different framing.
 Higher invoice.

-This is not to say the underlying shift is fake.
-AI search is real and growing.
-More potential clients are asking AI assistants to recommend attorneys.
-The firms that show up in those recommendations have a genuine advantage.
-But the path to showing up is not a separate discipline from the path to ranking well in Google.
-It is the same path, with the same best practices, producing results across both channels simultaneously.
+The underlying shift is real.
+More potential clients are asking AI assistants to recommend attorneys, and the firms that show up in those recommendations have an advantage.
+But the path to showing up is not cleanly separate from the path to ranking well in Google.
+The foundation is still useful content, structured data, entity consistency, reviews, and authoritative profiles.

-The vendor who charges you separately for "SEO" and "GEO" is billing you twice for overlapping work.
-The vendor who does good SEO and structures your content for machine readability is already doing everything that matters for AI search visibility — whether they call it GEO or not.
+A vendor who charges separately for "SEO" and "GEO" may be billing twice for overlapping work.
+A vendor who does good SEO and structures content for machine readability is already doing much of the work AI search visibility requires, whether they call it GEO or not.

 What Actually Determines AI Search Visibility